heyx3/JuliaMarkovJunior/docs/dsl.md

 # `@markovjunior` DSL syntax

+Below is a comprehensive reference for the syntax to define a MarkovJunior algorithm.
+If you're feeling overwhelmed, maybe just read the example scenes and come back here periodically to clarify.

-The new Julia macro `@markovjunior [dims] [clear_value] begin ... end` evaluates into an instance of `ParsedMarkovAlgorithm`.
+The new Julia macro `@markovjunior [dims] [clear_value] begin ... end` evaluates into an instance of `MarkovAlgorithm`.
 This represents a sequence of operations that generate a grid of colored pixels, in any dimension (most commonly 2 for images and 3 for voxel scenes).
-You could also think of it as generating an *animation*, which takes us from a blank grid to an image/scene.
+You could also think of it as defining an *animation*, which transforms a blank grid into an image/scene.

-You can turn a parsed algorithm back into a DSL string with `dsl_string(pma)`.
+Turn a parsed algorithm back into a DSL string with `dsl_string(algo)`.
-However the result looks a lot worse than the original -- whitespace and comments are lost!
+However the result looks much worse than the original -- whitespace, comments and other niceties are lost!

-Below is a comprehensive reference for the macro syntax.
-If you're feeling overwhelemed, maybe just read the example scenes and come back here periodically to clarify.

 Keep in mind for convenience, Julia macros (code statements with the `@` symbol) can be written two ways:
 * Without parentheses and commas to make statements shorter, `@my_macro a b c`